-- completion_limit specifies the maximum number of items for various semantic completion operations (name-space entries etc.) - jedit_completion guards implicit completion via regular jEdit key events (§3.7.3): it allows to disable implicit completion altogether. - jedit_completion_select_enter and jedit_completion_select_tab enable keys to select a completion item from the popup (§3.7.4).
-Note that a regular mouse click on the list of items is always possible.
+• completion_limit specifies the maximum number of items for various semantic completion operations (name-space entries etc.)

-- jedit_completion_context specifies whether the language context provided by the prover should be used at all.
+- jedit_completion guards implicit completion via regular jEdit key events (§3.7.3): it allows to disable implicit completion altogether. - jedit_completion_select_enter and jedit_completion_select_tab enable keys to select a completion item from the popup (§3.7.4).
+Note that a regular mouse click on the list of items is always possible. - jedit_completion_context specifies whether the language context provided by the prover should be used at all.
 Disabling that option makes completion less "semantic".
 Note that incomplete or severely broken input may cause some disagreement of the prover and the user about the intended language context. - jedit_completion_delay and jedit_completion_immediate determine the handling of keyboard events for implicit completion (§3.7.3).

 A jedit_completion_delay > 0 postpones the processing of key events, until after the user has stopped typing for the given time span, but jedit_completion_immediate = true means that abbreviations of Isabelle symbols are handled nonetheless. - completion_path_ignore specifies "glob" patterns to ignore in file-system path completion (separated by colons), e.g. backup files ending with tilde. - spell_checker is a global guard for all spell-checker operations: it allows to disable that mechanism altogether. - spell_checker_dictionary determines the current dictionary, taken from the colon-separated list in the settings variable JORTHO_DICTIONARIES.
 There are jEdit actions to specify local updates to a dictionary, by including or excluding words.
-The result of permanent dictionary updates is stored in the directory \$ISABELLE_HOME_USER/dictionaries, in a separate file for each dictionary. - spell_checker_elements specifies a comma-separated list of markup elements that delimit words in the source that is subject to spell-checking, including various forms of comments.
+The result of permanent dictionary updates is stored in the directory \$ISABELLE_HOME_USER/dictionaries, in a separate file for each dictionary. - spell_checker_include specifies a comma-separated list of markup elements that delimit words in the source that is subject to spell-checking, including various forms of comments. - spell_checker_exclude specifies a comma-separated list of markup elements that disable spell-checking (e.g. in nested antiquotations).